Disaster Ready Church

 The focus of Disaster Ready Church Workshops is on preparing as a group to meet the needs of your community.

-We’d love to work with you to tailor the program to the needs of your congregation and to overcome any language barriers.
+We’d love to work with you to tailor the initiative to the needs of your congregation and to overcome any language barriers.
 If there are locals who can translate, it would make sense to utilize them at a DRC Workshop.

 In a disaster situation, there may be people in the congregation and in the wider community who need language services to access the assistance they need.
 The language, social connections and intercultural skills of people in your congregation are highly valuable.